cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 	- 1. Why this matters
 	- 2. What you do

-# 2. The Different Levels
+# 2. The Different Levels of Responsibility

-- Cyberwar
+- Cyberwar - government
-- IT infrastructure and system design
+- IT infrastructure and system design - businesses
-- Technology use
+- Technology use - families, individuals

 ---

-WORKSPACE BELOW
+**WORKSPACE BELOW**

 # 1. Hook, Icebreaker